z1ma/RGN.Engine/README.md

 //

-At the moment this repository content only mathematical library for 3D Engine The repository will be updated upon completion of work above separate blocks
+At the moment this repository content only mathematical library for 3D Engine.

+The repository will be updated upon completion of work above separate blocks